Buddhism and sexuality: Homosexuality

 Among Buddhists there is a wide diversity of opinion about homosexuality.
 According to the Pāli Canon and Āgama (the Early Buddhist scriptures), there is not any saying that same-sex or opposite sex relations have anything to do with sexual misconduct.
 Scholars argue that early Buddhism did not see sexual orientation as a moral issue and that tolerance aligns with core values of Buddhism as a whole.
 As such, Buddhist attitudes towards homosexuality are often a reflection of local culture rather than Buddhist teachings.
 The history of homosexuality in Buddhist societies includes cultures of acceptance and non-acceptance in different locations and times.

 The third of the five precepts admonishes against "sexual misconduct"; however, "sexual misconduct" is a broad term, subject to interpretation according to followers' social norms.
 Early Buddhism appears to have been silent regarding homosexual relations.

 Some Theravada monks express that same-sex relations do not violate the rule to avoid sexual misconduct, which means not having sex with someone underage (thus protected by their parents or guardians), someone betrothed or married and who have taken vows of religious celibacy.
 Some later traditions feature restrictions on non-vaginal sex, though its situations seem involving coerced sex.

 The situation is different for monastics.
 For them, the Vinaya (code of monastic discipline) bans all sexual activity, but does so in purely physiological terms, making no moral distinctions among the many possible forms of intercourse.

 Contemporary conservative Buddhist leaders like Chan master Hsuan Hua have spoken against the act of homosexuality.
-Some Tibet Buddhist leaders like the 14th Dalai Lama spoke about the restrictions of how to use your sex organ to insert other's body parts based on Je Tsongkhapa's work.
+Some Tibetan Buddhist leaders like the 14th Dalai Lama spoke about the restrictions of how to use one's sex organ to insert into other's body parts based on Je Tsongkhapa's work.
 However, the Dalai Lama has repeatedly "voiced his support for the full recognition of human rights for all people, regardless of sexual orientation."
 In the most recent interview with the Dalai Lama on this topic (10 March 2014), the Dalai Lama said gay marriage is "OK", provided it's not in contradiction with the values of one's chosen religion.